jwq10101010/project-collaboration-framework/README.md

 ## Additional items to consider in the specification
 - Role(s) required (e.g. DevOps/QA/Systems Architect/etc)
 - Level of Experience could also be Year(s) of Experience
+- For-profit orgs: consider adding other roles such as Head of Monetization, HR, legal, design leads (inspired by Mythic Quest)

 ## Future enhancements to the framework / guides
 -	Code repository licensing